Dev-Laskowski/Apex-JSON-Engine/README.md

 - **Usage:** Massive-scale AI training, data context ingestion, and scientific research.
 - **Goal:** Processing extreme datasets across the entire spectrum—from Gigabytes to Exabytes.
 - **Business Case:** Engineered for environments where information density and throughput are critical.
+- **License Expiry Behavior:** Since ApexIO is built for extreme data throughput, an expired license disengages the advanced hardware-level parallel execution pipelines.
+The log will alert you with `UNLICENSED MODE (HYPER PERFORMANCE DEACTIVATED) ❗` and the system will fall back to baseline linear I/O execution.

 #### Direct-to-Memory Hardware Pushing